KiltedCode/khandaria-campaign/sessions/2020/2020-08-20-judge-a-book-by-its-cover.md

 seems to have no friction
 identify boots as 6 pairs of _cat burglar boots_

-Do a two piton rope system to send `Belsarin` to the chest
+Do a two piton rope system to send `Belsaran` to the chest
 slowly adjust until gets to chest avoiding spikes
 wraps legs around
 go to slowly pull him back